$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Notation and theoretical framework

 \subsection{Heavy Quark Effective Theory in a nutshell}

 We now provide a concise overview of the fundamentals of the HQET framework that we will use throughout this work.
 We will employ the notation of the references \cite{Neubert:1993mb,Bernlochner:2022ywh}.
 At the heart of the HQET there is a heavy quark $Q$ with mass $m_Q$, inside a hadron almost on-shell.
-This permits the following decomposition in terms of
+This permits the following decomposition in terms of the large and small component fields $Q_+$ and $Q_-$:

 with $\Pi_{\pm} = (1 \pm \vslash)/2$ projector operators, $v$ denoting the heavy quark velocity which is defined up to reparametrisations.
 In fact the effective Lagrangian is invariant under $v \to v^{\prime} = v + k/m_Q$, where $k$ is a residual momentum of order $ \lqcd$ \cite{Neubert:1993mb,Luke:1992cs}.